sujansaundara/TorontoFDC/readme.md

 **Madison's**

 - This was our university pub.
 From I think 3-7 is half price apps.
 It's 3 row houses joined together with 3 floors.
 Head to the top and sit out on the patio.
+In the summer will be generally free of students.

 **Sneaky Dee's**